courselabs/kubernetes/labs/affinity/README.md

 </details><br/>

 This is probably not what you want.
-The rule might instead be: _all Pods must run in the same region, and within the region Pods should be spread across zones - but it's OK to run multiple Pods in the same region_.
+The rule might instead be: _all Pods **must** run in the same region, and within the region Pods **should** be spread across zones - but it's OK to run multiple Pods in the same zone_.
 This spec does expresses that rule:

 - [prefer-spread-zone/deployment.yaml](./specs/whoami/prefer-spread-zone/deployment.yaml) - has a required affinity rule at the region level, and a preferred rule at the zone level